Msglm05/Active-Directory/README.md

 # Active-Directory Project
+❗More details about another Active Directory project can be found on my Linkedin www.linkedin.com/in/mahmutsaglam under the projects section

 In this project I am going to go through Active Directory and it's useful features that are important and widely used in IT environments in a variety of use of cases.
 Some of the topics that are going to be covered in this project are;
 ## Table of contents
 - [Installing Active Directory tools and configuring a new forest](#installing-active-directory-tools-and-configuring-a-new-forest)